Expats Talk about Health Insurance and Healthcare in Granada, Nicaragua

 We asked people if they have access to good medical care in Granada.
 They wrote:

 "One of the most modern hospitals in Central America is 45 minutes away.
 We do not have health insurance which will shock many people but the USA is one of very few countries without universal health care.
 We love our doctor who we feel is better than any doctor we have had in the states.
 He speaks English and we trust him completely.
 The office visit is $15.
 Medical costs are low enough to pay as you go.
 Our prescriptions are less than the co-pay amount was in the states.
 How can that be?
-They are the same drugs," remarked one in Granada.
+They are the same drugs," said one expat in Granada.

 About the Author